 - Have we followed up with Jamie?

-- Where did my sync-up with Jin go?
+- Where did my meeting with Jin go?

-These unknowns often add a subtle unconscious stress that eats away at you and sabotages your trust in your assistant.
-And these two problems—a lack of structure and transparency—ultimately create a recipe for disaster.
+These unknowns often add subtle unconscious stress that eats away at you and can sabotage your trust in your assistant.

 Simple: We use a system with built-in structure and transparency.
-And if the success stories of my clients are any indication, you can kiss scheduling mishaps goodbye.
+And if our clients’ success stories are any indication, you can kiss scheduling mishaps goodbye.

 Here’s how it works.